meshplay/meshplay/docs/pages/project/contributing/contributing-docs.md

 ## Documentation Contribution Flow Summary

-{% include alert.html type="light" title="Note" content="For contributing `mesheryctl` reference section, refer <a href='/contributing-cli'>Contributing CLI</a>" %}
+{% include alert.html type="light" title="Note" content="For contributing `meshplayctl` reference section, refer <a href='/contributing-cli'>Contributing CLI</a>" %}

-The following is a concise summary of the steps to contribute to Meshery documentation.
+The following is a concise summary of the steps to contribute to Meshplay documentation.

 1. Create a fork, if you have not already, by following the steps described [here](CONTRIBUTING-gitflow.md)
 2. In the local copy of your fork, navigate to the docs folder.